HomeBlogs

 What is a Skills Inventory Template?

 A skills inventory template is an organized way to allow organizations to map, track, and update employees' skills in different departments and roles.
-This tool offers a centralized view of the workforce's capabilities, assisting managers and HR teams in determining skills shortages and training or hiring for the future.
+This technical skills inventory offers a centralized view of the workforce's capabilities, assisting managers and HR teams in determining skills shortages and training or hiring for the future.

 Some key components of a skills inventory template are: